It’s that time of year again.

 What will you say when Jesus says, “Follow Me”?

 Thank you for stopping by.
 You bless me more than you know.
 Did you enjoy reading this post?
-If so, why not subscribe?
-That way you’ll get an email notification each time I publish a new post.
-Simply go to the home page.
-In the upper right corner click on Subscribe, then enter your email address.
+If so, why not subscribe or share it with your friends.

 On this day we have to fork over our hard-earned dough, remember who owns it all.
 May God richly bless you today.